cloak-design/Cloak-Wallets/README.md

 8. Say yes to the 'auto blockchain downloader' this will be the fastest way!
 9. Start your new Cloakcoin 2.0 wallet and let it find other nodes and sync the blockchain
 <br />
-<b>Mac OSX installation</b><br />
+### Mac OSX installation
-<li>Download Mac Wallet</li>
+1. Download Mac Wallet
-<li>Extract zip file and start cloakCoin-qt.xxxx.dmg</li>
+2. Extract zip file and start cloakCoin-qt.xxxx.dmg
-<li>Drag & Drop the cloakCoin-qt App in the Application Folder</li>
+3. Drag & Drop the cloakCoin-qt App in the Application Folder
-<li>Start cloakCoin-qt App in Application Folder -> you will get a warning that the app is from a unidentified developer</li>
+4. Start cloakCoin-qt App in Application Folder -> you will get a warning that the app is from a unidentified developer
-<li>Choose Apple menu > System Preferences, then click Security & Privacy.
-Read more.</li>
+5. Choose Apple menu > System Preferences, then click Security & Privacy.
+Read more.
-<li>You need to unblock the app by clicking the 'Open Anyway' in Security & Privacy</li>
+6. You need to unblock the app by clicking the 'Open Anyway' in Security & Privacy
-<li>The cloakCoin-qt app will continue with the installation.</li>
+7. The cloakCoin-qt app will continue with the installation.
-<li>You will get a warning: 'Cant find local blockchain…..Would you like to auto-download it?'</li>
+8. You will get a warning: 'Cant find local blockchain…..Would you like to auto-download it?'
-<li>Click 'Yes'</li>
+9. Click 'Yes'
-<li>When the blockchain finnishes downloading cloakCoin-qt app will be running and in full sync!</li>
+<li>When the blockchain finnishes downloading cloakCoin-qt app will be running and in full sync!
 <li>Always remember  -> to Encrypt your wallet via password Keyphrase! + backup your wallet.dat on a USB Stick or External Harddrive.
-Just to be sure!</li>
+Just to be sure!
 <br />
 <b>Linux installation</b><br />
 <li>If you have installed a previous version, please stop the running wallet.</li>